SourLemonJuice/i18nglish.c/README.md

 ## Todo List

 > Todo list is for myself, not for showing off.
-The history todo only needs store in git history.
+The history todo only needs stored in git history.

 - Unit test(only for core processor)
 - Improve the way to handle CLI flags